achenchi7/30-Days-cloud-challenge-/Day 01-02/README.md

     - **Step 3** involves providing your credit card information.
 Do not be alarmed, you will not be charged unless you exceed your free tier provisions and/or your free tier period comes to an end.
     - **Step 4** involves confirmation of your identity by AWS either through text message or a call.
 Right of the bat, you can note the security redundancy that AWS offers.
     - **Step 5** finally.
 Select your preferred support plan.
 For learning and economic purposes 😂, I chose the Basic suppert-free.

+## Setting up billing preferences and budget alerts
+AWS allows its customers to track their costs and anticipate upcoming costs at the end of a specified period.
+For this project, I chose to configure the **cost Budget* at a maximum spend of $10 per month.
+In addition to that, I will receive an alert when I reach 80% of my allocated budget.
+How efficient!!!